zaksabeast/PokemonRNGGuides/guides/usum/en/Egg RNG With Masuda Method or Shiny Charm.md

    - If you are using PCalc, you can find your TSV by pressing `Start + Up` to bring up the Game View window.
 Your TSV is listed by where it says YOUR TSV.
    - If you are not using PCalc, there are other ways to find your TSV.
 Additional Notes at the end has alternative ways of finding your TSV.

-2. Initial seed does not matter as that will not be used.
+2. The initial seed does not matter as that will not be used.

 3. Check the "Shiny Charm" box if you have the Shiny Charm.